KNOWN BY NAME, CALLED BY GOD

 Seeing Jesus observe these vows helped people see his respect for God's law as well as his fellowship with the Holy Spirit while he did God's work on this earth.

-and the Spirit-Led Life
+Jesus' Divinity and The Spirit-Led Life

 Being a Nazarite took nothing away from his divinity, which was revealed in the miracles he did in God's power and the words which he said which flowed from the Holy Spirit.